 Average Weather in Birmingham Alabama, United States

-In Birmingham, the temperature typically varies from 36°F to 90°F over the course of the year, and is rarely below 21°F or above 97°F.
+In Birmingham, the summers are long, hot, and muggy; the winters are short, cold, and wet; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 36°F to 90°F and is rarely below 21°F or above 97°F.

 Average High and Low Temperature